-About CERT - this page contains a brief description of the CERT program and the functions of the two CERT contractors: The Review Contractor and the Statistical Contractor.
+About CERT - This webpage covers a brief description about the CERT program and the functions of the two CERT contractors: The Review Contractor and the Statistical Contractor.

-Documentation Request Listing - the CERT Provider Website contains examples of the types of documents that are likely to be useful in performing medical review of claims.
-This page allows the provider to select a documentation listing based on service within each claim type.
+Documentation Request Listings - This webpage includes a sample of the types of documents that the provider and supplier should include when they receive a CERT letter requesting medical records.
+This page allows the provider to select a specific documentation listing based on service within each claim/billing type.